Stanford-NavLab/gnss_lib_py/docs/source/reference/reference.rst

     * :code:`utils` : This directory contains functionality that is
       commonly used to deal with GNSS measurements.

-Details about Measurement Class
+Details about NavData Class
 -------------------------------
-Reasons that our Measurement Class is awesome
+Reasons that our NavData Class is awesome

     * if initializing with np.ndarrays, rows are each data type
     * column names need to be strings
-    * if initializing with a csv file without headers, use :code:`Measurement(csv_path = "path", header = None)`
+    * if initializing with a csv file without headers, use :code:`NavData(csv_path = "path", header = None)`

 Standard Naming Conventions
 ---------------------------